leofracca/noter/README.md

 - Replace a word in a text

 ## WIP
+- Save all opened files

 ## TODO
-- Save all opened files
+- Font selections (type, size, ...)
 - About dialog

 ## Others